BestTimesToVisit.com Logo

 Spice Market Immersion in St. George's

 Wander through the vibrant stalls of the St. George's Spice Market, inhaling the intoxicating aromas of nutmeg, cinnamon, and cloves.
-Engage with local vendors, learn about the island's spice production, and perhaps pick up some freshly ground spices to bring a taste of Grenada home.
-Aim for a weekday morning when the market is bustling with local life.
+Engage with local vendors, learn about the island's spice cultivation, and perhaps pick up some freshly ground spices to bring a taste of Grenada home.

 See all 8 things to do →